hmcts/idam-user-dashboard/docs/playwright-migration-checklist.md

 Current usage: none.

 The current decision is intentional non-adoption.
 No `playwright-common` components are used in this repo.
+Although the repo was upgraded to compatible Node and Playwright versions, the package was not a good practical fit because it introduced unnecessary dependency overhead and an ESM/CommonJS integration problem for this test codebase.

 The local assessment copy reviewed was `Desktop/playwright-common-1.1.2`.